-As I prepare for my upcoming seminar (October 16!
-Book the date), I’ve been thinking about my audience, and how I can best serve them.
+As I prepare for my upcoming seminar, I’ve been thinking about my audience, and how I can best serve them.
 My plan with this seminar is to go all old school, literally plaster the college campuses around Portland with flyers and see who shows up.
 Of course you are all welcome to come too!

 There are two main takeaways that I want my audience to grasp: